Östasiatiska Museet

 Stockholm Toy Museum (Leksaksmuseet)

-Welcome to Stockholm Toy Museum – a meeting place for all generations
+Welcome to the Stockholm Toy Museum – a meeting place for all generations

 ArkDes - Arkitektur och Design

-ArkDes is located on the island of Skeppsholmen in the heart of Stockholm
+ArkDes is located on the island of Skeppsholmen in the middle of Stockholm

 Moderna Museet